vincreins/28736907_Fin_Metrics/README.md

 currency_volatility(xts_cncy)
 ```

-To also get an Idea, whether this aligns with the implied volatility by the markets, the same function will be applied to the cncyIV dataset.
+To also get an idea, whether this aligns with the implied volatility by the markets, the same function will be applied to the cncyIV dataset.

 ```{r}
 xts_IV <- cncyIV %>% spread(Name, Price) %>% tbl_xts() %>% .["1999-03-01/"]